setagana/api/README.md

 ## How to build it

 To build the api from source - you need to install go, pull the dependancies and compile.

+Pull the dependancies based on the dependancy list in the repo.
 ```
 user@local:~$ go get -d -v .
 ```

-That will pull the dependancies based on the dependancy list in the repo.
+Compile the source code and create a binary for your target platform.
 ```
 user@local:~$ go build
 ```
-Will compile the source code and create a binary for your target platform.

 # Endpoints and usage: